 This guide gives more information about how Versatile Tanks make our concrete water tanks.

-Our concrete tanks are made from high strength concrete, with a mix that means we gain high strength in hardly any time at all (50mpa) We use Australian structural steel welded to Australian standard to ensures even concrete coverage.
+Our concrete water storage tanks are made from high strength concrete, with a mix that means we gain high strength in hardly any time at all (50mpa) We use Australian structural steel welded to Australian standard to ensures even concrete coverage.
 The stainless steel mould ensures no microcracks form with no joins.
 This eliminates the risk of leaks.
 What’s more, our tanks can also be adapted into wine cellars should you need.

 For more about concrete water tank construction, click here.